thirdgen88/ignition-examples/README.md

 To use these examples, you’ll need to have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)  installed and working.

+Docker Compose allows you to start multiple containers (each container is referred in this context as a "service") and manage them together.
+This can really accelerate how to work with Docker containers on a single host.

-## Examples
+## Sidecar Examples

-The examples below demonstrate how to pair a database with your Ignition container.
+The examples below demonstrate how to pair a database with your Ignition container as a [sidecar container](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).

 ### Ignition and MySQL